St. Michael’s Church, Aspley Heath

-With kind permission of the ex-vicar of Woburn Sands, the late Rev. Norman Jeffery, here are some of the Church Registers:
+With kind permission of the late Rev. Norman Jeffery, ex-vicar of Woburn Sands, the Registers tab above has some of the Church Register entries.

 “In October 1865 the Select Vestry of St. Botolph’s, Aspley Guise put forward a plan to form a new District out of the parishes of Aspley Guise and Wavendon and build a church at Woburn Sands, which had previously been a hamlet attached to the parish of Wavendon.

 The plan went ahead with full approval from both parishes.
 Two of the most influential supporters were William Denison, a churchwarden at Wavendon, and John Vaux Moore, Rector of Aspley Guise, who left £5,000 in his will for the maintenance of a Minister – for the yearly sum of £166 13s.
 4d.
 The Duke of Bedford would provide the land and finance the building.